gwenjo/FancyDayDesign/README.md

 **FANCY DAY DESIGN**

 For my final project I chose to create a website for my sister-in-law.
 About 2 years ago she started making balloon decorations.
 From tiny balloon arches to elaborate themes for birthdays, weddings and other celebrations.<br />

+The website focuses on the work of Fancy Day Design but also the simple products that are sold there.
+The website also features a blog where ideas and comments can be submitted.

 Mockup!!
 <img src="readme-documents/mockup.jpg">